discreetlogcontracts/dlcspecs/NumericOutcome.md

   For example, when dealing with a cubic piece, if you are going left to right and enter a new value modulo precision while the first derivative (slope) is positive and the second derivative (concavity) is negative then you can take the tangent line to the curve at this point and find it's intersection with the next value boundary modulo precision.
   If the derivatives' signs are the same, then the interval from the current x-coordinate to the x-coordinate of the intersection is guaranteed to all be the same value modulo precision.

-### Precision Ranges
+### Rounding Intervals

 As detailed in the section on [CET compression](#contract-execution-transaction-compression), any time some continuous interval of the domain results in the same payout value, we can compress the CETs required by that interval to be logarithmic in size compared to using one CET per point on that interval.
-As such, it can be beneficial to reduce the precision of the payout function to allow for bounded approximation of pieces of the payout curve by constant-valued intervals.
+As such, it can be beneficial to round the outputs of the payout function to allow for bounded approximation of pieces of the payout curve by constant-valued intervals.
-For example, if me and my counter-party are both willing to round payout values to the nearest 100 satoshis, we can have significant savings on the number of CETs required to enforce our contract.
+For example, if two parties are both willing to round payout values to the nearest 100 satoshis, they can have significant savings on the number of CETs required to enforce their contract.
-To this end, we allow parties to negotiate precision ranges which may vary along the curve, allowing more precision near more probably outcomes and allowing more rounding to occur near extremes.
+To this end, we allow parties to negotiate rounding intervals which may vary along the curve, allowing for less rounding near more probable outcomes and allowing for more rounding to occur near extremes.

-Each party has their own minimum `precision_ranges` and the precision to be used at a given `event_outcome` is the minimum of both party's precisions.
+Each party has their own minimum `rounding_intervals` and the rounding to be used at a given `event_outcome` is the minimum of both party's rounding moduli.

-If `P` is the precision to be used for a given `event_outcome` and the result of function evaluation for that `event_outcome` is `value`, then the amount to be used in the CET output for this party will be the closer of `value - (value % P)` or `value - (value % P) + P`, rounding up in the case of a tie.
+If `R` is the rounding modulus to be used for a given `event_outcome` and the result of function evaluation for that `event_outcome` is `value`, then the amount to be used in the CET output for this party will be the closer of `value - (value % R)` or `value - (value % R) + R`, rounding up in the case of a tie.

-#### Precision Range Serialization
+#### Rounding Interval Serialization

-1. type: ??? (`precision_ranges_v0`)
+1. type: ??? (`rounding_intervals_v0`)
 2. data:
-   * [`u16`:`num_precision_ranges`]
+   * [`u16`:`num_rounding_intervals`]
-   * [`bigsize`:`begin_range_1`]
+   * [`bigsize`:`begin_interval_1`]
-   * [`bigsize`:`precision_1`]
+   * [`bigsize`:`rounding_mod_1`]
    * ...
-   * [`bigsize`:`begin_range_num_precision_ranges`]
+   * [`bigsize`:`begin_interval_num_rounding_intervals`]
-   * [`bigsize`:`precision_num_precision_ranges`]
+   * [`bigsize`:`rounding_mod_num_rounding_intervals`]

-`num_precision_ranges` is the number of precision ranges specified in this function and can be zero in which case a precision of `1` is used everywhere.
+`num_rounding_intervals` is the number of rounding intervals specified in this function and can be zero in which case a rounding modulus of `1` is used everywhere.
-Each serialized precision range consists of two `bigsize` integers.
+Each serialized rounding interval consists of two `bigsize` integers.

-The first integer is called `begin_range` and refers to the x-coordinate (`event_outcome`) at which this range begins.
+The first integer is called `begin_interval` and refers to the x-coordinate (`event_outcome`) at which this range begins.
-The second integer is called `precision` and contains the precision modulus to be used in this range.
+The second integer is called `rounding_mod` and contains the rounding modulus to be used in this range.

-If `begin_range_1` is strictly greater than `0`, then the interval between `0` and `begin_range_1` has a precision of `1`.
+If `begin_interval_1` is strictly greater than `0`, then the interval between `0` and `begin_interval_1` has a precision of `1`.

 #### Requirements

-* `begin_range_1`, if it exists, MUST be non-negative.
+* `begin_interval_1`, if it exists, MUST be non-negative.
-* `begin_range` MUST strictly increase.
+* `begin_interval` MUST strictly increase.

 ## Contract Execution Transaction Calculation

-Given a payout function, a `total_collateral` amount and precision ranges, we wish to compute a list of pairs of arrays of integers (corresponding to digits) and Satoshi values.
+Given a payout function, a `total_collateral` amount and rounding intervals, we wish to compute a list of pairs of arrays of integers (corresponding to digits) and Satoshi values.
 Each of these pairs will then be turned into a CET whose adaptor point is computed from the list of integers and whose values will be equal to the Satoshi value and `total_collateral` minus that value.

-We must first modify the pure function given to us by interpolating points by applying precision ranges, as well as setting all negative payouts to `0` and all computed payouts above `total_collateral` to equal `total_collateral`.
+We must first modify the pure function given to us by interpolating points by applying rounding, as well as setting all negative payouts to `0` and all computed payouts above `total_collateral` to equal `total_collateral`.

 Next, we split the function's domain into two kinds of intervals: